 Indulgent yet healthy: This curry is oh-so-creamy and tastes decadent (hi, full-fat coconut milk).
 But it’s also really nourishing and packed with antioxidants, protein, and fiber, thanks to a garlic-ginger duo, a plentiful amount of chickpeas and butternut squash, and a helping hand from baby greens.

 Meal prep-friendly: This dish makes excellent leftovers and will stay good in your fridge for 4-5 days and freezes well too.

 During my month in Thailand, we ate the most incredible Thai street food.
-And we also got to take a day-long Thai cooking class, which was one of my favorite experiences.
+And we also got to take a few Thai cooking classes (including a day-long class, which was one of my favorite experiences).
 What I learned from Thai cooking is that every dish should be well-balanced in flavors: a little spicy, a little sweet, a little sour, and plenty of umami.

 Here’s how that shakes out in this recipe: